xwmx/nb/README.md

             as a string argument.

 Description:
-  List, add, and alias subcommands.
+  List, add, alias, and describe subcommands.
 New subcommands, aliases, and descriptions are not persisted, so `add`, `alias`, `describe` are primarily for plugins.
 ```

 #### `sync`